 Find out why Hawa made a lasting impression on our Voices from the Field Officer Frehiwot when she visited Frat and learn about the wider issues Ethiopia is facing.

 Discover Ethiopian culture and learn something new by watching our series of virtual classes with key people from the community of Frat, like Mengistu.

-Help communities like Frat change their own lives forever, with clean water they can rely on.
+Help communities around the world change their own lives forever, with clean water they can rely on.